JiguangLi/JiguangLi.github.io/_posts/2019-06-16-Compilation-Failed.md

 </p>

 <p>
-My current version of R is 8.3.0 and hope this blog can be helpful for my fellow new R users who encountered compilation error when installing R packages
+My current version of R is 8.3.0 and hope this blog can be helpful for my fellow new R users.
 </p>